A Place for Mom

 • Transportation to medical appointments

-Check IRS Publication 502 for more details and a full list of qualifying ailments.
+This list is not exhaustive.
+Check IRS Publication 502 for more details and a full list of qualifying medical expenses.

-Filing taxes as a caregiver can be complicated and you’ll need several documents to get you started, especially or itemized deductions.
+Filing taxes as a caregiver can be complicated.
+You’ll need several documents to get you started, especially for itemized deductions.

-Gather records.
-Be sure you have previous years’ returns available for both you and your parent.
+Be sure you have previous years’ returns available for both you and your loved one.
 Reviewing documents from the past three years can often help prepare you for filing.

-Organize documents.
-Use a file folder or online program to keep track of important documents throughout the year.
+Use a file folder or online program to collect important documents throughout the year.
 Some things to keep track of include:

 • Bank statements